 Yet another monstrous offspring of Typhon (or Orthus – the two-headed dog) and Echidna, the Nemean Lion was perceived as a savagely strong beast that boasted of a golden fur (or hide) that was impervious to any mortal-made weapon.
 Furthermore, the mythical monster had diabolically sharp claws that could pierce any armor made by man.

 In Greek mythology, the Nemean Lion terrorized the local population of Nemea (from where it gets its name).
 Incredibly enough, the gigantic lion was supposedly sent to the hills of Nemea by Hera, the Queen of Olympian Gods.
-However, the first labor of Hercules required him to slay the beast and return to the village within 30 days.
+However, Hercules’ first labor required him to slay the beast and return to the village within 30 days.

 The unknowing hero started out by shooting arrows into the thigh of the terrifying monster, but they flimsily bounced off the hide.
 Hercules then demonstrated his own supernatural strength by seizing the neck of the creature and choking it to death.